github-education-resources/GitHubGraduation-2021/_data/ICreeper12/ICreeper12.md

 ---
-name: Péter Horváth
+name: PÃ©ter HorvÃ¡th
-institution: Békéscsabai SZC Trefort Ágoston Szakgimnáziuma, Szakközépiskolája és Kollégiuma
+institution: BÃ©kÃ©scsaba Trefort Ãgoston SzakgimnÃ¡zium
 quote: nothing is impossible when you believe in it.
 github_user: ICreeper12
 ---